What Are Death Records in Florida?

 - Cause of death

 In Florida, death records are vital records.
-They are used to transfer real and personal property title, settle pension claims and life insurance benefits, formally request probate or administration of a deceased’s estate, close bank accounts, track death trends, and present end result data for research studies.
-In addition, death records are also useful in setting priority for medical and health-related research efforts, health-related funding, and public health interventions for genealogical research.
-Government agencies also use official death records to update electoral registers, passport records, government benefits paid, etc.
+They are used to transfer real and personal property titles, settle pension claims and life insurance benefits, formally request probate or administration of a deceased’s estate, close bank accounts, track death trends, and present end-result data for research studies.
+In addition, death records are useful in prioritizing medical and health-related research efforts, health-related funding, and public health interventions for genealogical research - hence, vital record information and statistics for various judicial districts are maintained by the National Center for Vital Statistics.
+Government agencies use official death records to update electoral registers, passport records, government benefits paid, etc. Immediate family members of legal age can also use Florida death records to obtain the birth certificates of deceased loved ones for citizenship, identification, and other legal purposes.

 How are Death Records Created in Florida?